List of Mobile Suit Gundam 00 characters: Crew of the Ptolemaios

 Lichtendahl Tsery, called Lichty by his crewmates, is the Ptolemaios helmsman.
-Lichty's parents were technicians on one of the orbital elevators and killed during the Solar Wars where he lost a large portion of his body, which was replaced with machinery.
+Lichty's parents were technicians on one of the orbital elevators and killed during the Solar Wars, while he lost a large portion of his body which was replaced with cybernetics.
 Although Lichty has a romantic interest in crewmate Christina, she maintains a friendly and professional relationship.
 During the battle at Lagrange point 1, the bridge of Ptolemaios is attacked by a GN-X, Lichty is fatally wounded while shielding Christina from the explosion.
 He soon dies in Christina's arms after she realizes her own feelings for him.